-In partnership with the Vermont Sustainable Jobs Fund and the Vermont Farm to Plate Network we are working on a project to connect our local schools with people in the food system.
-From production to distribution and maintenance, we are getting creative with teachers and students to create fun ways for kids to learn about so much more than what happens on the farm.
-To see a sample of one of the Career Profiles resulting from this work, read more by clicking the picture at the bottom of this page.
+In partnership with the Vermont Sustainable Jobs Fund and the Vermont Farm to Plate Network we have worked on a project to connect our local schools with people in the food system.
+From production to distribution and maintenance, we are getting creative with teachers and students to create fun ways for kids to learn about what happens on the farm.

 Sarah Danly, Liz Kenton and Elizabeth McCarty of the Vermont Farm to Plate Network walk with Sam in our recent visit to the Green Mountain Technical and Career Center in Johnson, VT to learn about how Career Profiles is being used in their programs.

 The South Royalton Community Garden, located within walking distance of the South Royalton village center is more than just a collection of individual garden plots used by community members.
 The three-person management team has a larger vision of community and education that took root in the “Open Space” in the original garden area.
 Here, community members are welcomed to share in growing vegetables and to share in the bounty.
 Extra produce is donated to local food shelves.
 In 2020 over 550 pounds of fresh produce went to the Royalton and Sharon Food Shelves.
 The community garden’s open space program focuses on agricultural literacy, climate resiliency, & food security.
 It is a self-organized, volunteer-based group that gardens together using best practices for growing food in an ecologically mindful manner.